nodejs/node/deps/npm/doc/cli/npm-logout.md

 Default: none

-If specified, the user and login credentials given will be associated with the specified scope.
+If specified, you will be logged out of the specified scope.
 See `npm-scope(7)`.
-You can use both at the same time, e.g.

-    npm adduser --registry=http://myregistry.example.com --scope=@myco
+    npm logout --scope=@myco

-This will set a registry for the given scope and login or create a user for that registry at the same time.

 ## SEE ALSO